microsoft/inshellisense/README.md

 postfix = ">" # the postfix is the last expected character in your prompt
 ```

-This adds custom prompt detection for bash where the prompt is expected to be only `> `.
+This example adds custom prompt detection for bash where the prompt is expected to be only `> `.
 You can add similar configurations for other shells as well as well as multiple configurations for each shell.

 ## Contributing